svdgraaf/serverless-screenshot/README.md

 #   GET - https://123j6pi123.execute-api.us-east-1.amazonaws.com/dev/screenshots
 ```

-After this, you should have a cloudformation stack up and running.
-All endpoints are protected with an x-api-token key, which you should provide.
+After this, you should have a CloudFormation stack up and running.
+All endpoints are protected with an x-api-token key, which you should provide, and you can find it in the ApiGateway console.

 # Usage